 Our Company was incorporated as "Paras Flow Form Engineering Limited" under the Companies Act, 1956, at Mumbai, pursuant to a certificate of incorporation dated June 16, 2009, issued by the RoC.
 Our Company received the certificate for commencement of business on July 24, 2009.
-Subsequently, the name of our Company was changed to "Paras Flowform Engineering Limited" pursuant to a resolution passed by our Shareholders in an extraordinary general meeting held on September 22, 2009 to rectify the name of our Company, and a fresh certificate of incorporation, dated September 25, 2009 was issued by the RoC.
+Subsequently, the name of our Company was changed to "Paras Flowform Engineering Limited" pursuant to a resolution passed by our Shareholders in an extraordinary general meeting held on September 22, 2009 to rectify the name of our Company was changed to "Paras Defence and Space Technologies Limited" pursuant to a resolution passed by our Shareholders in an extraordinary general meeting held on September 25, 2009 was issued by the RoC.
 Further, the name of our Company was changed to "Paras Defence and Space Technologies Limited" pursuant to a resolution passed by our Shareholders in an extraordinary general meeting held on December 2, 2015 to reflect the business of our Company as stated in the MoA, and a fresh certificate of incorporation, dated January 29, 2016 was issued by the RoC.